zitadel/zitadel/docs/docs/guides/installation/setup-orbos.md

 ---
-title: ORBOS and ZITADEL setup by CAOS
+title: ZITADEL setup with ORBOS
 ---

 We provide services to setup our ORBOS and ZITADEL with the operators also provided by us.